 As noted, we may disclose the information we collect about you with other Ladders users.
 For example, we may disclose job seeker information to recruiters and employers, who are believed by us to be legitimately seeking applicants for available positions.
 If you elect to allow recruiters to contact you, we will disclose your phone number or email address to them and they will use that information to contact you through phone call, text, or email.
 We may also disclose the information submitted by you through the Apply4Me feature to potential employers through the Apply4Me feature, as directed by you.

 Individual users can adjust their profile settings within their account, to limit how certain information is shared or to prevent recruiters from calling, texting, or emailing them.
-If you ever have any questions or concerns about how recruiters or employers are using your personal information on Ladders, please contact us at email@example.com.
+If you ever have any questions or concerns about how recruiters or employers are using your personal information on Ladders, please contact us at [email protected].

 User Reviews and User Generated Content

 In some instances we may select and post user reviews on the Services which may contain personal information such as the user’s name.
 We will obtain your consent to use your name, prior to posting the review.

 You may also create a public profile that includes your name, title, job history, phone number, email address, photograph, or other information, or we may otherwise invite you to post content on our Site, including your comments, pictures, and any other information that you would like to be available to other users or recruiters on our Site.
 If you post such content, it will be available to recruiters and other users of the Site, and may also become public.
 Ladders cannot control how third parties or other users use this information.